ginny100/ZenCycle/README.md

 2. If you get a [`grpc` error](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite/issues/612), [kill the `turbo` process](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite/issues/612#issuecomment-2518982339) and run `pnpm dev` again.

-## Community

-To chat with other community members, you can join the [Discord](https://discord.gg/4ERQ6jgV9a) server.
-You can ask questions on that server, and you can also help others.

-Also, suggest new features or share any challenges you've faced while developing Chrome extensions!

 ## Reference

 - [Chrome Extensions](https://developer.chrome.com/docs/extensions)